If you are looking for activities that will unplug your tweens or are fed up hearing “I’m bored” from your older kids, look no further!

 #1.
 Winter Terrariums

 You could also equally create a summer version, with sand instead of salt.

 #2.
 Craft Stick Crows

-4. Silhouette Lanterns
+#3.
+Silhouette Lanterns

 Silhouette lanterns can be easily made with jars, spray paint, and a paint marker, and can look very effective.

 #5.
 Parachute Cord (Paracord) Bracelets

 Similar to loom bracelets which were incredibly popular, these paracord bracelets look great, and will appeal to kids, as they can be unravelled to provide a usable length of parachute cord if ever needed!

-6. Make a Mini Minion
+#6.
+Make a Mini Minion

 Minions will always be popular and these cute little guys will also allow your kids to get some sewing experience.

-8. Folded Paper Bracelets
+#8.
+Folded Paper Bracelets

-9. Glue Batik T-Shirt
+#9.
+Glue Batik T-Shirt

-10. Make a Vehicle
+#10.
+Make a Vehicle

-12. Star Wars Tin Can Lanterns
+#11.
+Star Wars Tin Can Lanterns

-These Star Wars tin can lanterns would be simple for older kids to make, and look great.
-Any pattern can be created – just draw what you want, and then use hammer and nails to create the design and bring your look to life!
+Not a Star Wars fan?
+No problem!
+Any pattern or design can be created – just draw what you want, and then use hammer and nails to create the design and bring your look to life!